-The REMI Synth Module is a monophonic MIDI-controlled sound synthesizer designed primarily for use with electronic wind instument (EWI) MIDI controllers, in particular the REMI mk2 handset.
+The REMI Synth is a digital monophonic MIDI-controlled sound synthesizer designed primarily for use with electronic wind instrument (EWI) MIDI controllers, in particular the REMI 2 handset.

 Provision of a standard 'MIDI IN' port allows the synth to be played by any MIDI controller, for example, a keyboard or another EWI with a standard MIDI output.
-Using a low-cost MIDI-USB adapter, the REMI synth can also be controlled by a computer running music software, for example a MIDI sequencer.
+Using a low-cost MIDI-USB adapter, the REMI synth can also be controlled by a computer running music software such as a MIDI sequencer.

 The synth model comprises a pair of wave-table oscillators which use independent wave-tables.
 The two oscillator outputs are fed into a "mixer" which scales and adds the two signals in a variable ratio.
 The mix ratio can be fixed, or it can be varied in time as the note progresses.
-The mixer has its own dedicated envelope shaper to control the oscillator mix ratio.
+The "contour" envelope shaper may be patched in to control the oscillator mix ratio.
 This capability is used to implement "waveform morphing", a technique used to vary the harmonic content of the sound with time.
-Waveform morphing can be used to realise a range of effects, beyond what is possible to achieve with filtering techniques.
+Waveform morphing can be used to realise a range of effects beyond what is possible to achieve with filtering techniques.

 The pitch of the secondary oscillator can be "detuned", i.e. increased or decreased relative to the primary oscillator.
 The "detune" factor is a patch parameter having units of "cents", so that the detune resolution is 1/100th of a semitone.
-If the detune factor is a fraction of a semitone, typically in the range 3 to 30 cents, and both oscillators are driven from wave-tables with similar harmonic content, the resulting effect is known as "Voix Celeste" (heavenly voice).
+If the detune factor is a fraction of a semitone, typically in the range 3 to 30 cents, the resulting effect is known as "Voix Celeste" (heavenly voice).
 This effect greatly enriches the soundscape possibilities of the synthesizer.

 In addition to the two wave-table oscillators, a low-frequency oscillator (LFO) is provided.
 The LFO can be used to modulate the audio oscillator frequency to implement vibrato, or the LFO can be used to modulate the oscillator mix ratio.
 In the latter case, the mixer envelope output level determines the modulation depth.